|

 one that is born in May of the same year.
 Unless, the late foal is one

-hell of a runner, he or she is probably going to need more time to grow
+heck of a runner, he or she is probably going to need more time to grow

 into that that body.
-For those wishing to race a two-year old the
+For those wishing to race a two-year-old the

-following Spring, a May foal yearling probably isn’t going to
+following spring, a May foal probably will

-rather have a sound, healthy three-year old that starts coming around
+healthy two-year-old that starts coming around

-The pleasant challenge of selecting the right horse can be summed up in
+challenge of selecting the right horse can be summed up in

 four thoughts: Personal preference about a particular sire; careful